What is an overdraft?

 What isn’t covered by Overdraft Privileges?

 Overdraft Privileges does not cover ATM and one-time debit card transactions Overdraft Privileges does not cover ATM and one-time debit card transactions unless you authorize Lake City Bank to pay these types of transactions causing an overdraft.
-If you do not authorize Lake City Bank to authorize and pay overdrafts for ATM and one-time debit card transactions, then the transaction will be declined.
+If you do not authorize Lake City Bank to authorize and pay overdrafts for ATM and one-time debit card transactions, then we will decline the transaction.
 If you authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions, you may revoke that authorization at any time by contacting the One Call Center at (888) 522-2265.

 How do I authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions?

 What’s the easiest way to keep track of my account?

 Lake City Bank provides convenient round-the-clock access to your account information through Lake City Bank Digital.
 We encourage you to enroll in this free service to help you manage your account responsibly.